Larry Kehres: Early years

 Kehres is a native of Diamond, Ohio.
 He attended and played quarterback for Portage County's Southeast High School, which shared the 1966 Portage County League championship with Windham High School, before attending Mount Union College from 1967 to 1970.
 At Mount Union, he played quarterback for the football team.
 In 1970, he set the school record with a 95-yard touchdown pass against Ohio Northern.

 Coaching career

 Bowling Green and Johnstown-Monroe

 From 1971 to 1972, Kehres was a graduate assistant at Bowling Green State University, while studying for a master's degree in health and physical education.
 In 1973, he was the head football coach at Johnstown-Monroe High School.

 Assistant coach at Mount Union

 In 1974, Kehres returned to Mount Union College as an assistant football coach under head coach Ken Wable.
 Kehres was an assistant coach and offensive coordinator for 11 years under Wable.
 Wable had a .564 winning percentage in 24 years as the head coach at Mount Union.

 Kehres also started and served as the coach of Mount Union's swim program from 1974 to 1986.

+In 2023, Kehres returned to Mount Union as the quarterbacks coach under Geoff Dartt.